 Helping your child to research online

-A while ago, I was assisting my son to do some research on his laptop.
+A while ago, I was assisting my son to do some research online.
 I would love to say he was cooperative, but that wasn’t quite how it played out.
 I asked him to show me the topic he was researching, in this case a biography.

 I looked on the learning management system for the task scaffolding and my son simply had to look for what information was required for each paragraph and find the research.
 Simple enough I thought – not this time – in my case, my son didn’t want to look beyond webpage one, let alone actually read what was on the page.